You just had a baby! Yay!

 - Feeling of no connection with your baby, loved ones or friends

-If you experience these feelings for longer than two weeks after giving birth or having thoughts of harming yourself or your baby, please seek professional help imediately.
+If you experience any of these feelings for longer than two weeks after giving birth or having thoughts of harming yourself or your baby, please seek professional help immediately.

 What you can do to feel better

-I’m reluctant to say, there’s not much we can do to avoid the baby blues, as our hormones are going to change (with or without our consent!) and it’s a normal part of the post-birth experience.
+I’m reluctant to say, there’s not much we can do to avoid the baby blues on the hormone side of things specifically.
+As our hormones are going to change (with or without our consent!) and it’s just a normal part of the post-birth experience.

 Enjoy the ride Mama!